keijiro/Reaktion/README.md

 ![Reaktor](http://keijiro.github.io/Reaktion/inspector-reaktor.png)

 Basically the *Reaktor* component is a kind of audio level meter with an adaptive level detection algorithm.
-It allows controller components to react to a wide range of audio signals without requiring calibrations.
+It allows controllers to react to a wide range of audio signals without requiring detailed calibrations.

-The Reaktor component has several options.
+The Reaktor component has several options below.

 ### Audio Source

-It supports two types of audio sources -- RMS Level and Frequency Band.
-If the controller needs to react to the audio level of a specific channel, use RMS Level.
-If it needs to react to the level of a specific frequency band (which is provided from the frequency spectrum analyzer), use Frequency Band
+It supports two types of audio sources -- *RMS Level* and *Frequency Band*.
+If the controller needs to react to the audio level of a specific channel, use *RMS Level*.
+If it needs to react to the level of a specific frequency band (which is provided from the frequency spectrum analyzer in AudioJack), use *Frequency Band*.

 ### Curve

-The Curve option gives a response curve to the output from the Reacktor component.
+The *Curve* option gives a response curve to the output from the Reacktor.

 ### Gain Control

-The Reaktor component supports external MIDI controllers.
-In Gain Control option, it allows to assign a CC value to the gain of the output from the Reaktor component.
+The Reaktor supports external MIDI controllers.
+In *Gain Control* option, it allows to assign a MIDI CC value to the gain of the output from the Reaktor.

 ### Offset Control

-The Offset Control option is another way to control the Reaktor with external MIDI controllers.
-It offsets the output (i.e. simply add the offset value to the output value) with a CC value.
+The *Offset Control* option is another way to control the Reaktor with external MIDI controllers.
+It offsets the output with a MIDI CC value (i.e. simply adds the CC value to the output value).

 ### Sensibility

-The Sensibility option gives a coefficient to the output low-pass filter in the Reaktor.
+The *Sensibility* option determines the strength of the output low-pass filter in the Reaktor.
 The lower the value is set, the smoother and slower it reacts.
 The filter can be disabled when the value is set to 1.

 ### Audio Input Options

 These options control the adaptive level detection algorithm.

-- Headroom [dB] - gives a headroom to the dynamic range window.
+- *Headroom* [dB] - gives a headroom to the dynamic range window.
-- Dynamic Range [dB] - the width of the dynamic range window.
+- *Dynamic Range* [dB] - the width of the dynamic range window.
-- Lower Bound [dB] - the dynamic range window can move down to this level.
+- *Lower Bound* [dB] - the window can move down to this level.
-- Falldown [dB/Sec] - the fall-down speed of the dynamic range window.
+- *Falldown* [dB/Sec] - the fall-down speed of the window.

 Reaktor To Transform Component
 ------------------------------